Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Introduction

 Irrespective of the method employed to compute them, the triplets of eigenvalues, eigenfunctions, and Koopman modes produce a decomposition a complex spatiotemporal signal into simpler ``building blocks'', which are intrinsic to the dynamical system generating the data.
 In particular, the Koopman eigenvalues and eigenfunctions are independent of observation modality, meaning that data acquired from different sensors would yield the same results for the eigenvalues and eigenfunctions, so long as the data contain sufficiently rich information.
-In contrast, the results of POD-type techniques and many nonlinear dimension reduction techniques \citep[][]{LeeVerleysen07} depend on the observation modality.
+In contrast, the results of POD-type techniques and many nonlinear dimension reduction techniques depend on the observation modality.
+The issue of invariance under changes of observation modality has been at the focus of several recent data analysis techniques \citep[][]{SingerCoifman08,TalmonCoifman13,BerryEtAl13,Giannakis15,BerrySauer16b,DsilvaEtAl16,YairEtAl16}.
 Of course, the efficacy of the Koopman and Perron-Frobenius methods in real-world applications depends strongly on a number of factors, including the properties of the underlying dynamical system, the discretization scheme, and the measurement and data acquisition apparatus.
 To motivate our work, we end this section by summarizing some of the challenges encountered in data-driven operator-theoretic techniques for dynamical systems.